Made with Framer, Rive, and a lot of Jolly Ranchers

 Map for Nearby Product Locations

-To ensure we could fully empathize with our users and understand what they would be going through in emergency situations, we created scenarios and subsequent storyboards where we thought our product can help.
+Scenarios and storyboards helped us empathize with our users and understand what they would be going through in emergency situations.

 Average Time Taken Per Feature in Seconds